youssefmzouri/covid19-tracker/README.md

+#Introduction

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was only for React applications learning.

 ## Steps